wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

     :align: center
     :width: 100%

-Follow these steps to create an internal user and give they permissions to manage an agents group.
+Follow these steps to create an internal user and give them permissions to manage an agents group.

 #.
 Log into Kibana as administrator.